JTan2231/castra/README.md

 # Castra

 Castra is a friendly orchestration layer for lightweight QEMU-based sandboxes.
-It bootstraps reproducible development VMs with managed images, a broker for host↔guest coordination, and a thin CLI that drives the core library APIs exposed under `castra::core`.
+It bootstraps reproducible development VMs with cached base images, a broker for host↔guest coordination, and a thin CLI that drives the core library APIs exposed under `castra::core`.

 The CLI is a veneer over the library.
 Projects that embed Castra can disable the `cli` feature flag to depend on the core APIs without pulling in presentation code (see `docs/library_usage.md`).